jaysoo/jaysoo.ca/_posts/2014-03-20-i18n-with-es2015-template-literals.markdown

 The `translationString` should match the keys in our message bundle.
 In our previous German translation example, this would be `'Hello {0}, you have {1} in your bank account.'`.

-The `localizedValues` array is a map of substitution `values` in their localized forms.
+The `localizedValues` array is a map of `values` in their localized forms.
 For example, in German `1000.12` should show as `'1.000,12'`.

 Now, I will show a full implementation of the library.